-Find out more about Graduate Housing
+Find out more about Housing & Residence Life

 John Clayton Fant Memorial Library is located in the heart of campus, on 5th Avenue South.
 The library is open Sunday-Friday and is currently undergoing a multi-million dollar renovation that will significantly increase the storage space for the library's collection when it is completed in 2015.
 The new library will include a robotic storage and retrieval system, the only one of its kind in the state.

 Fant Library has a 26,000 volume reference collection, reference databases on dozens of subjects, and is part of the university inter-library loan program, which means you have access to all of the research materials of all eight public universities in the state.

 We've got plenty of activities to help you meet all your fitness goals—in beautiful, well-equipped facilities.
 Our Stark Recreation Center and adjoining Pohl Gym offers a 5,000-square-foot strength and conditioning room, three basketball/volleyball courts, an elevated three-lane indoor track, two racquetball courts, two aerobic studios, locker rooms, and an indoor, six-lane swimming pool.